metakeule/speccer/spec/spec.md

 Go into a folder that contains your spec.
 You will need to know the position of the paragraph you want to see.
-Therefor you might want to first print all positions of the section (here SCENARIOS) with
+Therefor you might want to first print all positions of the section (here SCENARIO) with

-    speccer -cmd positions -sec SCENARIOS
+    speccer -cmd positions -sec SCENARIO

 then you can run

-    speccer -cmd text -sec SCENARIOS -at 3
+    speccer -cmd text -sec SCENARIO -at 3

 to see the text for the 3rd paragraph in the
-SCENARIOS section.
+SCENARIO section.

 If you want to include comments and meta data, run

-    speccer -cmd text -sec SCENARIOS -at 3 -with-comments -with-meta
+    speccer -cmd text -sec SCENARIO -at 3 -with-comments -with-meta

 ******

-## FEATURE 12 change content of a paragraphs of a section
+## FEATURE 12 change content of a paragraph of a section

 RESPONSIBLE `mra`
 STATE `FULLY_IMPLEMENTED` LASTUPDATE `2013-11-13`